qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 ![Context vs recommendation search](/articles_data/discovery-search/context-vs-recommendation.png)

 __Context search__ solves this by de-focusing the search around a single point.
-Instead, it selects points randomly from within an zone in the vector space.
+Instead, it selects points randomly from within a zone in the vector space.
 This search is the most influenced by _triplet loss_, as the score can be thought of as _"how much a point is closer to a negative than a positive vector?"_.
 If it is closer to the positive one, then its score will be zero, same as any other point within the same zone.
 But if it is on the negative side, it will be assigned a more and more negative score the further it gets.

 ![Context search visualization](/articles_data/discovery-search/context-search.png)